gfx-labs/ip-app/docs/docs/guides/Protocol Interaction/lend.md

 # Lending

-Becoming a lender at Interest Protocol is easy.
+All USDi holders are depositors, or lenders, of Interest Protocol.
+Holding USDi is like having money in your bank account - the protocol pays you interest, and you can directly use USDi to purchase other assets.

+To become a lender, take the following steps:

-1. Make sure you have a balance of USDC.
+1. Have a balance of USDC in your wallet.
 2. Go to Interest Protocol's interface and connect your wallet.
-3. Enter the number of USDC you want to deposit and click deposit
+3. Enter the amount of USDC you want to deposit and click deposit.

-Once the transaction is mined, USDC will transfer from your wallet to the protocol's reserve, and you will receive USDi.
+The deposit transaction will transfer the USDC from your wallet to the protocol reserve, and USDi will be minted in your wallet.

-Interest is paid to USDi holders by updating all USDi holders' balances.

-USDi holders can redeem their USDi for USDC anytime by visiting the same interface.
+To redeem USDi for USDC, take the following steps:

+1. Have a balance of USDi in your wallet.
+2. Go to Interest Protocol's interface and connect your wallet.
+3. Enter the amount of USDC you want to withdraw and click withdraw.

+The withdraw transaction will burn the USDi in your wallet and transfer USDC from the protocol reserve to your wallet.

-For more information on [USDI](../../../concepts/USDi)
+For more information on USDi can be found [here](../../../concepts/USDi).